 Whatever the expectation, make that clear and achievable for you and your child.
 You can skip a lot of stress and frustration when your child knows exactly what to expect and how to complete required tasks.

-One of the most common pitfalls that parents of online students run into is that they don’t ask for help.
+Secondly, one of the most common pitfalls that parents of online students run into is that they don’t ask for help.
 As a new homeschool parent, I’ve done it many times.
 I often didn’t know what my options were for setting up my online classes.
-I discovered the same thing with my son after I noticed that he was struggling with his classes on-line.
+Then, I discovered the same thing with my son after I noticed that he was struggling with his classes on-line.
 I didn’t know where to go to get help.
 Fortunately, my son’s teacher put me in touch with an exceptional special educator who turned our lives around.
-Be proactive If you’re going to take advantage of any online class options for your child, make sure you talk to their teacher and make sure your child is on track for this particular course.
+Be proactive If you’re going to take advantage of any online class options for your child.
+You can also make sure you talk to their teacher.
+Furthermore, make sure your child is on track for this particular course.

 Once you’ve identified the platform your child is on, read through the course description to find out what materials will be taught.
 Ask your child if they’re comfortable with the course materials and where they see themselves in it.
 That can be a good indicator of whether your child will be able to take full advantage of the lessons, rather than feeling frustrated or overwhelmed.

-A great online class is one that your child can actually participate in, and that they are engaged in and actually enjoying learning about.
+In conclusion, a great online class is one that your child can actually participate in.
+Plus, one that they are engaged in and actually enjoying learning about.
 Even in a traditional classroom, it’s possible for some lessons to be boring and not relevant to a kid’s daily life, so the experience is important.